Scapula and Yoga

 Yoga for Shoulder Strength

-Consider your shoulder position in every pose (elevation, depression, protraction, retraction, upward and downward rotation) and start each posture by widening your collarbones to prevent yourself from rounding forward in the front of the shoulders, allowing the rotator cuff to activate and keep the shoulder on the right position.
+Consider your shoulder position in every pose (elevation, depression, protraction, retraction, upward and downward rotation) and start each posture by widening your collarbones to prevent yourself from rounding forward in the front of the shoulders, allowing the rotator cuff to activate and keep the shoulder on the correct position.